Visual-Behavior/aloception-oss/README.md

 ### Configuration
 [BaseConfig](./alonet/common/base_config.py) provides a flexible approach to configuring the training pipeline.
 All the parameters required to initialize **Model**/**Data Module**/**Trainer** objects are defined within **Configuration** (checkout [BaseTrainerConfig](./alonet/common/base_config.py) and [BaseDataModuleConfig](./alonet/common/base_config.py) for examples).
 These parameters can be specified when launching the training either via command line argument or by a YAML file.

-**BaseConfig** is extendable through subclassing and nesting, allowing fore complex configurations.
+**BaseConfig** is extendable through subclassing and nesting, enabling complex configurations.
 More examples can be found at [DETR config](./alonet/models/detr/config).

 Each training configuration is saved as an artifact in the training directory.